Fully assembled RN2483A/RN2903A breakout board - supports LoRa / LoRaWANDesigned by Azduino by Spence Konde in United States of America

-This is the fully assembled version of my RN2483/RN2903 breakout board, available here as a bare board..
-All of these boards are hand-assembled to order with the regulator option you selected, here in the USA by yours truely, and may take a couple of days to ship.
+This is the fully assembled version of my RN2483/RN2903 breakout board, available here as a bare board.

 The pin layout for the serial and power pins is designed such that it can be plugged into breadboard alongside an Espruino Pico, and the pins will line up.